galaxyproject/gxadmin/README.md

 **NAME**

-query errored-jobs -  Lists jobs that errored in the last $hours hours.
+query errored-jobs -  Lists jobs that errored in the last N hours.

 **SYNOPSIS**